OpenSlides/openslides-vote-service/README.md

 different features for this two modes.

 The value `named` means that the mapping between votes and users is not deleted at the end.
-In a political context, a `named`-poll also means that eligible voters are called individually, publicly, and one after another, and asked for their vote.
+In a political context, a 'named' poll also means that eligible voters are called individually, publicly, and one after another, and asked for their vote.
 In the future, a feature could be considered where, for `named`-polls, users cannot vote themselves, but instead the manager is guided